boschrexroth/ctrlx-automation-sdk-ros2/simple-listener-dl-py/README.md

-# Ros2 Listener writes a ctrlX Data Layer value
+# ROS 2 Listener that Writes a ctrlX Data Layer Value (Python)

 ## Introduction

 This project implements a ROS 2 listener, which receives a ROS 2 message and writes the value into a ctrlX Data Layer node.

 [Writing a simple publisher and subscriber (Python)](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html#writing-a-simple-publisher-and-subscriber-python) was used as template.

 See also: